Aider-AI/aider/website/docs/git.md

   - `--no-git` will completely stop aider from using git on your files.
 You should ensure you are keeping sensible backups of the files you are working with.

+## Commit attribution

+Aider marks commits that it either authored or committed.

+- If aider authored the changes in a commit, they will have "(aider)" appended to the git author and git committer name metadata.
+- If aider simply committed changes (found in dirty files), the commit will have "(aider)" appended to the git committer name metadata.

+You can use `--no-attribute-author` and `--no-attribute-committer` to disable modification of the git author and committer name fields.